-Now, no matter how much your plane, there is always a possibility of things going wrong.
-Time management is more or less a behavioural skill too.
+Now, no matter how much your plan, there is always a possibility of things going wrong.
+Time management skills are more or less a behavioral skill too.

-So to effectively manage time, you need to work on your behaviour as well.
+So to effectively manage time, you need to work on your behavior as well.
 Now things’ going wrong is inevitable.